Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 5. My Imagery
 ^^^^^^^^^^^^^^^^^^^^^

-Manage your :ref:`imagery collections <My imagery main>` that you can currently use in the :ref:`Maplfow QGIS plugin <My imagery qgis>`.
+Manage your :ref:`imagery collections <My imagery main>` that you can currently use in the :ref:`Mapflow QGIS plugin <My imagery qgis>`.

 6. API
 ^^^^^^^^^^^